pankajp/enstaller/doc/source/egg_format.rst

 All the metadata are contained within the EGG-INFO subdirectory.

 This subdirectory contains all the metadata needed by egginst to install an egg properly.
-It contains various text files with ad-hoc, poorly specified format:
+Those are set within different free-format text files:

         - EGG-INFO/info.json
         - EGG-INFO/inst/appinst.dat